Gems Jewelry is built for people who want natural gemstones, clear information, and a calmer way to buy online.

 Disclosure matters

-Gemstone treatment can affect value, durability, care, and buyer expectations.
+Gemstone treatment can affect value, durability, care, and person expectations.
 Heat treatment is common in many sapphires and rubies when properly disclosed.
 Other treatments, such as diffusion, glass filling, dyeing, coating, or heavy enhancement, require extra caution.

-What you can expect from gems.jewelry
+What you can expect from Gems Jewelry

 - A focus on natural faceted colored gemstones.